 Exercise as a Potential Treatment for Drug Abuse

-While it cannot be the sole treatment, there are studies revealing that regular exercise is a potential treatment for drug abuse.
-Exercise, when combined with other proven forms of addiction treatment, has been shown to produce protective effects in addiction recovery tied to the neurobiological and behavioral consequences of physical activity.
+While it cannot be the sole treatment, there are studies that suggest regular exercise is a potential treatment for drug abuse.
+Exercise, when combined with other proven forms of addiction treatment, has been shown to produce protective effects in addiction recovery tied to the neurobiological and behavioral outcomes of physical activity.